anirxdh/spectAIchallenge/README.md

 Your code should be generalizable.
 We will evaluate your code on more specifications written in MasterFormat.

 ### Part 2 - Frontend
 Set up a [Next.js](https://nextjs.org/docs) frontend that connects to your backend.
 Present a simple webpage that will accept a PDF file.
-Then your backend should be called to fetch its JSON representation.
+Then your backend should be called to fetch the specification's JSON representation.
 Pretty print the JSON on the webpage.
+Pay no attention to the stying of the webpage.

 ---